 Meetings

-The CSC shall meet at least once every month via teleconference at a time and date agreed upon members of the CSC.
+The CSC shall meet at least once every month via teleconference at a time and date agreed upon by the members of the CSC.

-The CSC will provide regular updates, no less than three per year, to the direct customers of the IANA naming function.
+The CSC will provide regular updates, at least twiceper year, to the direct customers of the IANA naming function.
 These updates may be provided to the RySG and the ccNSO during ICANN meetings.

 The CSC will also consider requests from other groups to provide updates regarding the IANA Functions Operator’s performance.

+ICANN should consider requests for travel funding for CSC members to attend ICANN meetings, where such requests are supported by the members’ constituency, the RySG or the ccNSO.
 Record of Proceedings

 Minutes of all CSC teleconferences will be made public within five business days of the meeting.

-Any remedial action will also be reported by the CSC.
+.
+In the event that the CSC invokes the Remedial Action procedures, it will provide regular public updates to the GNSO and ccNSO of the status of the process.

 Information sessions conducted during ICANN meetings will be open and posting of transcripts and presentations will be done in accordance with ICANN’s meeting requirements.